bwks/grifter/README.md

 with Vagrant.
 Grifter aims to help simplify that process.

 ##### Additional project goals
-- Generate graphviz/PTM topologies files
+- Generate topology.dot files for use with PTM :heavy_check_mark:
 - Generate Inventory files for tools such as Ansible, Nornir

 NOTE: Only a `vagrant-libvirt` compatible `Vagrantfile` for